-- Privately owned ICT equipment should never be connected to the school's network without the specific permission of the Headteacher/Head of School and/or the ICT Network Manager. - Students should not bring in their own equipment unless asked to do so by a member of staff.
+- Privately owned ICT equipment should never be connected to the school's network without the specific permission of the Headteacher and/or the ICT Network Manager. - Students should not bring in their own equipment unless asked to do so by a member of staff.